Earwig Myths and Facts.

-Anyone who watched old Night Gallery shows or listened to the horror stories of the earwig crawling into the ear canal, laying eggs that hatch and infest the brain probably have been frightened the same thing could happen in real life.
+Anyone who watched old Night Gallery shows or heard the horror stories of earwigs crawling into the ear canal then laying eggs that hatch and infest the brain probably has been frightened the same thing could happen in real life.

-Those are movies based on "a fear factor" for the sake of another movie!
-Not on truth.
-After all, how many real life Vampires or Werewolves do you know!
-Of course that question is rhetorical as they are no Vampires or Werewolves as we know!
+Those are movies based on a "fear factor" for the sake of the film's plot, not on facts.
+After all, how many real life vampires or werewolves do you know?
+Of course that question is rhetorical as there are no vampires or werewolves as we know!

-Be assured though, that earwigs are real, and they do look for small dark places to burrow into, like in our ears.
+Be assured however that earwigs are real, and they do look for small dark places to burrow into -- like our ears.
 They do pinch if they're afraid, and if it causes a staph infection it can be both painful and a bit annoying at the length of time to clear up that itch.